Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 )<wayland-architecture>

 As such, it is now possible to create a client for a Wayland server and generate requests for it.
-The server will then respond with events which the client can process and interact with.
+The server will then respond with events that the client can process and interact with.

-In @Wayland-Connection, an example client that requests all implemented protocols from the wayland compositor is visualized.
+In @Wayland-Connection, an example client that requests all implemented protocols from the Wayland compositor is visualized.

 #let code = "
 struct AppData(pub String);